-Small business customers, like residential customers, can make considerable savings if shopping around, particularly those customers on standing offer prices.
-As at June 2016, the most common prices from the three major retailers were very similar to these retailers' lowest priced offers, but customers could still find significant savings if they switched to the lowest priced offers among all the 17 retailers.
+Small business customers, like residential customers, can make considerable savings if they shop around, particularly those customers on standing offer prices.
 Table 6.4 shows estimated annual bill savings if a customer switched from standing offer prices or most common prices by the three major retailers to the lowest priced offer by either the same retailer or the any of the other retailers in June 2016.